-The following factors are likely to increase the complexity of the matter:
+The following factors are likely to increase the complexity of the matter and increase the level of fees:

-- The debtor having a defence, counterclaim or a right of set-off.

-- There being multiple parties to the recovery action.

-- The debt having been assigned or factored.

-- The debtor appointing solicitors.

-- A higher-value debt.

-- The debtor being based overseas.

-- The debtor being hard to locate.

-- The debtor being hard to serve.

-- The legal or factual basis for the debt being complicated, disputed or unclear.

-- You being unfamiliar with litigation in the English courts.
+- The debtor having a defence, counterclaim or a right of set-off (disputed debt). - There being multiple parties to the recovery action. - The debt having been assigned or factored. - The debtor appointing solicitors (disputed debt). - A higher-value debt. - The debtor being based overseas. - The debtor being hard to locate. - The debtor being hard to serve. - The legal or factual basis for the debt being complicated, disputed or unclear. - You being unfamiliar with litigation in the English courts.